September 25th

 Meaning of the subhAShita:

-In the way a trifle can be of assistance, the great may not be able to.
-Probably a well can quench the thirst, but never the (mighty) ocean.
+The way a trifle can be of assistance, the great may not be able to.
+Probably, a well can quench the thirst, but never the (mighty) ocean.

 Commentary:

 Each in its own place and time.
 The purpose of one cannot be served by the other.
 An ocean may be mighty and magnificent.
-But when a thirsty man comes to it, he will look for a different source of drinking water.
-Although the ocean is a storehouse for most of the water available on earth and torrential rains are nothing in the face of its capacity, not even a drop of it is useful in quenching the thirst of a weary traveler!
-However, a well may very well be a heavenly sight to a tired hiker, even though it is a minuscule speck in comparison to the ocean.
+But, when a thirsty man comes to it, he will look for a different source of drinking water.
+Although the ocean is a storehouse for most of the water available on earth and even torrential rains are nothing in the face of its capacity, not even a drop of it is useful in quenching the thirst of a weary traveler!
+However, a water well may very well be a heavenly sight to a tired hiker, even though it is a minuscule speck in comparison to the size of the ocean.

-Same holds true in all aspects of life.
+The same holds true in all aspects of life.
 Each person cannot be the leader of the world!
-If that is true, then who will they lead?!
-As much as leaders are required, people that need to be led are essential as well.
-Every man can't be an architect, there needs to be someone to build the structure as well.
+If that is true, then who will all the leaders lead?!
+As much as leaders are required, people to be led are essential as well.
+Every man can't be an architect, there needs to be someone to physically build the structure as well.
 One person's shoe cannot fit another.
-At the same time, the existence of each and every being is very important.
+Hence, the existence of each and every being is equally important.

-For example, the existence of every grain of sand and blade of grass is crucial.
-If it wasn't required to be there, He would have already made sure that it was not there!
+Even the existence of every grain of sand and blade of grass is crucial.
+If it wasn't required to be there, the Lord would have made sure it was not there!
 If it is there, it is already important and essential.
 Same with beings.
-If they weren't special and essential, the Lord wouldn't have made them!!
+If they weren't special and essential He wouldn't have made them!!

 pada vigrahaH: